As my husband and I sat down to brainstorm and prioritize our goals for 2017, a theme came up over and over – to live intentionally.

 This year, we aim to be intentional with each other, with our kids, and with our friends and family.

 This means being more proactive.
 Putting ourselves out there more.
-Working to build a healthy tribe for ourselves and for our kids.
+Working to build a healthy village for ourselves and for our kids.

 It means (actually) going on date nights, being present with our kids, turning off electronics, meeting new friends, and making the effort to connect with those important to us.